tachibana-shin/vue-auth3/docs/guide/requests.md

 ## Examples

-Let's take a look at a few examples for some of the more commonly used vue-auth plugin methods.
+Let's take a look at a few examples for some of the more commonly used vue-auth3 plugin methods.

 ### Login